 - Increases your overall backup success rate.
-You can define staging policies that direct BrightStor ARCserve Backup to create a makeup job to back up directly to tape if an exceeds threshold condition occurs, and to create a makeup job on hold if a data migration failure occurs. - Allows you to perform full, incremental, and differential backups.

-- Pause Data Migration-The Disk Staging Option allows you to pause the migration of data from the FSD to the final destination (tape) by enabling the Pause Data Migration option.
-This feature allows you to continue backing up to the FSD, but pause the migration from the FSD to the final destination in case the tape library is scheduled for maintenance or has hardware problems. - Simultaneous Streaming-The Disk Staging Option allows you to divide your backup jobs into several sub-jobs that run simultaneously.
-By sending multiple streams of data to the FSD at the same time, the work is split up among several different drives, and the backup jobs can be completed significantly faster than regular backup jobs.
-Simultaneous streaming also provides you with the capability to restore data while backup jobs are running.
+You can define staging policies that direct BrightStor ARCserve Backup to create a makeup job to back up directly to tape if an exceeds threshold condition occurs, and to create a makeup job on hold if a data migration failure occurs. - Allows you to perform full, incremental, and differential backups. - Pause Data Migration--The Disk Staging Option allows you to pause the migration of data from the FSD to the final destination (tape) by enabling the Pause Data Migration option.
+This feature allows you to continue backing up to the FSD, but pause the migration from the FSD to the final destination in case the tape library is scheduled for maintenance or has hardware problems. - Simultaneous Streaming--Simultaneous streaming is a process that divides your backup jobs into several sub-jobs that run simultaneously.
+The Disk Staging Option allows you to utilize the simultaneous streaming feature to send multiple streams of data to the temporary staging device (FSD) at the same time.
+Since the work is split up among several different sessions (for concurrent writing to the FSD), simultaneous streaming-enabled backup jobs can be completed significantly faster than regular backup jobs.
+Simultaneous streaming also provides the capability to restore data while backup jobs are running.

 Note: The Disk Staging Option provides you with the capability of streaming multiple jobs simultaneously to the FSD.
 The unlicensed Disk Staging Option allows you to stream two jobs simultaneously.
 To stream more than two jobs, you must license the Disk Staging Option.
-After you license the Disk Staging Option, you can stream up to 32 jobs simultaneously to the staging device.
+After you license the Disk Staging Option, you can stream up to 32 jobs simultaneously to the FSD.

-- SnapLock Support-SnapLockTM is technology from Network Appliance that provides non-erasable, non-rewritable, Write Once Read Many (WORM) data protection.
+- SnapLock Support--SnapLockTM is technology from Network Appliance that provides non-erasable, non-rewritable, Write Once Read Many (WORM) data protection.
 The Disk Staging Option allows you to enable SnapLock protection on the backup operation.
 When you back up data with SnapLock protection enabled, you cannot purge or over-write the backed up data until the specified retention time elapses.
 This ensures that the data on the FSD can not be deleted by any user, thus providing WORM support on disk with a retention time out.
 The retention time for the enabled SnapLock protection is determined by the specified settings for the staging Purge policies.